jamiemccrindle/axax/docs/API.md

 ## Subject

-`Subject` makes it easy to turn stream of events into an interable.
+`Subject` makes it easy to turn stream of events into an iterable.

 You typically interact with `Subject` in 3 ways: